geek-cookbook/geek-cookbook/manuscript/recipes/realms.md

 Log into your new instance at https://**YOUR-FQDN**, authenticate against oauth_proxy, and you're immediately presented with Realms wiki, waiting for a fresh edit ;)

-[^1]: If you wanted to expose the Realms UI directly, you could remove the oauth2_proxy from the design, and move the traefik_public-related labels directly to the realms container.
-You'd also need to add the traefik_public network to the realms container.
+[^1]: If you wanted to expose the realms UI directly, you could remove the traefik-forward-auth from the design.

-[^2]: The inclusion of Realms was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz).
-Thanks gkoerk!
+[^3]: The inclusion of Bitwarden was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz)- Unfortunately on the 22nd August 2020 Jerry passed away.
+Jerry was very passionate and highly regarded in the field of Information Technology.
+He will be missed.

 --8<-- "recipe-footer.md"